 The outstanding claims liability is measured as the central estimate of the present value of expected future payments relating to claims incurred at the reporting date with an additional risk margin to allow for the inherent uncertainty in the central estimate.
-The liability is measured based on valuations performed by, or under the direction of, the Appointed Actuary.
-The expected future payments include those in relation to claims reported but not yet paid or not yet paid in full, claims incurred but not enough reported (IBNR), claims incurred but not reported (IBNR) and the anticipated direct and indirect claims handling costs.
+The liability is measured based on valuations performed by the Appointed Actuary.
+The expected future payments include those in relation to claims reported but not yet paid or not yet paid in full, claims incurred but not enough reported (IBNER), claims incurred but not reported (IBNR) and the anticipated direct and indirect claims handling costs.
 The liability is discounted to present value using a risk free rate.